Adding a UDP Listener

 - UDP listeners do not support fragmentation.

-- If you only select application load balancing (HTTP/HTTPS) for your dedicated load balancer, you cannot add a UDP listener to this load balancer.
+- If you only select the application load balancing type for your dedicated load balancer, you cannot add UDP listeners to this load balancer.

-- Locate the load balancer and click its name.
+- On the displayed page, locate the load balancer and click its name.

-- Under Listeners, click Add Listener.
+- On the Listeners tab, click Add Listener.
 Configure the parameters based on Table 1.

-Table 1 Parameters for configuring a listener Parameter
+Table 1 Parameters for configuring a UDP listener Parameter

 Description